GrandTour: A Legged Robotics Dataset in the Wild for Multi-Modal Perception and State Estimation: Related Work

 \subsection{Popular robotic state estimation datasets}

 A variety of datasets have shaped the development of SLAM and robotic perception by pairing versatile sensor suites with high-quality ground truth.
 The KITTI benchmark~\citep{geiger2013vision} remains highly influential for stereo, visual odometry, and 3D perception with synchronized cameras, LiDAR, and GPS/INS ground truth.
 For aerial robots, EuRoC MAV~\citep{burri2016euroc} established a visual–inertial odometry evaluation using synchronized stereo and IMU data, along with pose ground truth from Vicon and Leica tracking systems.
 TUM VI~\citep{schubert2018tum} extended VI evaluation with a stereo camera, photometric calibration, an IMU, and motion-capture ground truth at sequence start/end.
-The Newer College dataset~\citep{ramezani2020newer} provided handheld LiDAR–visual–inertial recordings on the Oxford campus with centimetre-accurate trajectories obtained by registering mobile LiDAR to a millimetre-accurate TLS map.
+The Newer College dataset~\citep{ramezani2020newer} provided handheld LiDAR–visual–inertial recordings on the Oxford campus with centimeter-accurate trajectories obtained by registering mobile LiDAR to a millimeter-accurate TLS map.
 The Hilti SLAM Challenge datasets (2021–2023) benchmark high-precision SLAM in GNSS-denied industrial settings using calibrated visual/LiDAR/IMU suites with sparse ground truth~\citep{helmberger2022hilti, zhang2022hilti}.
-Together with large-scale datasets such as Oxford RobotCar~\citep{Maddern2017Robotcar}, and Boreas~\citep{burnett2023boreas}.
+Together with large-scale datasets such as Oxford RobotCar~\citep{Maddern2017Robotcar} and Boreas~\citep{burnett2023boreas}, these datasets form a common reference set for robotic perception research.

 However, these reference datasets primarily target wheeled, aerial, or handheld platforms and therefore do not capture the locomotion-induced disturbances, proprioception, exteroception coupling, or unstructured terrain that characterize legged autonomy.
 GrandTour is intended as a legged-robot counterpart with comparable calibration and ground-truth fidelity, extending this lineage of datasets with a tightly synchronized multi-LiDAR/multi-camera/IMU payload, plus full proprioception, enabling missions with loop closures and coverage of indoor, urban, industrial, and natural environments.\looseness-1